yfblock/develop_doc/note.md

 https://github.com/rust-lang/rust/issues/29594

 This feature can work fine for mainstream operating systems.
-But it is now always available for our operating system.
+But it doesn't always available for our operating system.
-Maybe we can support this by supporting the ctor and dtor like the rust std.
+Maybe we can support this by supporting the ctor and dtor like the rust std does.

 https://github.com/rust-lang/rust/blob/7f2fc33da6633f5a764ddc263c769b6b2873d167/library/std/src/sys/pal/xous/thread_local_key.rs#L22

-If we don't do this, we can only alloc a new page and use static general datatype(Can't use alloc).
+If we don't do this, we can only alloc a new page and use static generic data types(Can't use alloc).

 <!-- div:title-panel -->